 - 4 quarts popped popcorn

-Preheat oven to 250 degrees.
+- Preheat oven to 250 F degrees.
 Place popcorn in a large roasting pan and place in oven to keep warm while making caramel coating.

-Spray two large rimmed baking sheets with cooking spray.
+- Spray two large rimmed baking sheets with cooking spray.
 Divide coated popcorn between the two baking sheets and bake in the oven at 250 degrees, stirring every 15 minutes, for 30-45 minutes.
 Remove from oven and let cool completely before breaking into pieces.
+Keep it pure and simple or add any optional add-ins to dress it up.